Middle School TOC hosted by UK

 My area of study and passion is Marxism, but I am comfortable adjudicating most positions.
 I have the most experience on Deleuze, Baudrillard, Zizek (a little psychoanalysis), and Dean.
 Wilderson, Sexton, Puar, and some other popular authors are not my expertise, but I do understand the argument okay.
 Sometimes knowing the argument can make me hold you to a slightly higher standard, albeit unconsciously.

 Speed: Yes.
-I am probably a 7/10.
+7/10 on tags would be kind of you.
 I am going to be honest, my main issue is lack of pen time when flipping pages or moving onto the next card, which can put me behind.
 Without some extra "oomph" on warrants in cards, they won't really find their way onto my flow until the rebuttals.
 I will not backflow arguments.
 (Clarity is distinct.
 Clarity is important for Theory and Analytics.)
 Speaks are determined by doing smart things with the flow, good word economy, efficiency, etc. Speed is strategic, so do it, but there is something lost in terms of emotive delivery on particular readings - if that's the reaction you want me to have.

 Kritiks: Yes.
 I like and read them a lot, which means I tend to catch when debaters fall for the policy tricks, like extinction sequences, etc. This just means you need to hold steady with root cause claims and weigh them against flashpoints, like error replication arguments on a security k.
 I tend to adjudicate the debate in terms of method.
 Policy making is also a method.
 If you feel as though my ballot has magical powers to instantly make the world a certain way, I will also pretend it does.
 With that being said, self serving ROB arguments are whack - I like to vote for whoever best justified a method.